Little Rock mom goes viral after sharing homeless journey on social media

 Nikita West had to travel with her three young children across the country before settling back in the Natural State.

-"Sometimes I ask myself 'why me?'
-Cause there's people that are homeless for longer, in worse situations, with more kids," said West.
+"Sometimes I ask myself why me, because there's people that are homeless for longer, in worse situations, with more kids," said West.

 "The house did not have running water.
 The house did not have essential heating or air or cooling system.
 It didn't even have window units," said West.

-That landlord tells us that West was living in the home rent-free and called a plumber for a water problem on her behalf.
+That landlord told us that West was living in the home rent-free and called a plumber for a water problem on her behalf.

 West called code enforcement, who told her she and her children needed to move out.